 easy to use once you get the hang of it.

-then the Learning Center displays instructions on how best to use that
+When any tool in the Tool Bar is selected, the Learning Center displays instructions on how best to use that

 tool and a few tips as well.

 This is the Preset Shapes Tool panel.
 It provides some hints and instructions about what you need to know to

 use this tool effectively.